Nirav-1999/SpeakSQL/README.md

 # SpeakSQL

-A web app that converts SQL queries to SQL commands using Dialogflow
+A web app that converts natural language commands to SQL commands using Dialogflow